 Simply being dissatisfied with a prognosis or a course of treatment is not always grounds for medical malpractice.
 Instead, focus on the following qualifying injuries:

 A victim must be able to prove that the injury was the direct result of a doctor’s care or lack thereof.
 This is, unfortunately, quite difficult to prove.
-Since a plaintiff was already injured or sick when they sought treatment, showing where one injury ends and another begins—let alone what caused it—can be daunting.
+Since a plaintiff was often already injured or sick when they sought treatment, showing where one injury ends and another begins—let alone what caused it—can be daunting.

 While expert testimony adds strength to a malpractice case, further research, documentation, medical records, and more is needed to show that the doctor’s action or inaction was the true cause of injury.
 Depending on the exact nature of the case, hiring multiple experts might be recommended by a malpractice attorney.